gohugoio/hugo/docs/content/tools/index.md

 - [drupal2hugo](https://github.com/danapsimer/drupal2hugo) - Convert a Drupal site to Hugo.

+### Joomla

+- [hugojoomla](https://github.com/davetcc/hugojoomla) - This utility written in Java takes a Joomla database and converts all the content into Markdown files.
+It changes any URLs that are in Joomla's internal format and converts them to a suitable form.

 ### Blogger

 - [blogimport](https://github.com/natefinch/blogimport) - A tool to import from Blogger posts to Hugo.